tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 If a command is short, less than 1 second, it completes quickly with the response of `Completed ` or an `Error` response.
 In this case `submit` and `submitAndWait` behave the same working like a function call or RPC command.
 The `Completed` response can also return a result if needed.

-If the command is long running, longer than 1 second, an `onSubmit` handler should start the actions and return a `Started` response.
+If the command is long-running, longer than 1 second, an `onSubmit` handler should start the actions and return a `Started` response.
 The sender of the command obtains the final response of the command by polling using the Command Service `query` call or by waiting using `queryFinal`.
 When an `onSubmit` handler returns `Started` it is expected to update the command with the final response when the actions complete using the `updateCommand` call of the `CommandResponseManager` that is provided to the TLA in the `CswContext`.